 4. Make sure the breeder is willing to be available to you for the life of the puppy if you have questions about the puppy’s care.

 5. Many breeders have waiting lists for their litters—which is a GOOD sign!

 6. It is very expensive to breed outstanding dogs—dogs with required health clearances and AKC Championships.
 Therefore, the puppies from such dogs will be expensive too.
 Understanding the cost of the first year of owning a puppy is key to knowing if you're ready to bring one home.
 Healthy puppies raised by experienced breeders are more expensive to buy but LESS expensive to raise than “cheaper” puppies raised by breeders who do not show or health test the parents.

 Prepare for the Unexpected

 As a new puppy owner, you may be shocked by the stories of unexpected accidents and illnesses costing thousands of dollars in veterianry care.
-AKC Pet Insurance wants to help with those costs by offering our 30-day Pet Insurance Certificate.
+AKC Pet Insurance wants to help with those costs by offering 30 days of pet insurance.
 This benefit of AKC registration provides newly registered puppies with 30 days of accident and illness insurance coverage, included with their registration at no additional cost.
 Instead of worrying about vet bills, you can focus on welcoming your pup into his new home!